Thesis submission & embargo

 You may apply to restrict access to your thesis at the point of thesis submission.
 You must provide an explanation outlining your reasons for the request to place a restriction on your research higher degree thesis.

-An author can request to restrict access to his or her thesis completely for a period of up to 3 years subject to approval by the Deputy Vice-Chancellor (Research) (or nominee).
-Such requests will be considered by the Deputy Vice-Chancellor (Research) (or nominee) only on the grounds:
+An author can request to restrict access to his or her thesis completely for a period of up to 3 years subject to approval by the Dean of Graduate Research.
+Such requests will be considered by the Dean of Graduate Research only on the grounds:

 - that the thesis contains confidential and/or sensitive material; or